Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Cal and its opponents have gone over the current 43.5-point total in four of nine games this season.
+- Cal and its opponents have combined to put up more than 43.5 points in four of nine games this season.

 - So far this season, 70% of Stanford's games (7/10) have had more combined points than Saturday's total of 43.5.

-- The two teams combine to average 44.9 points per game, 1.4 more than the over/under in this contest.
+- The two teams combine to score 44.9 points per game, 1.4 more than the over/under in this contest.

-- These two squads surrender a combined 52.5 points per game, 9.0 more than this contest's over/under.
+- The 52.5 points per game these two squads have allowed to opponents this season are 9.0 more than the 43.5 over/under in this contest.

-- Golden Bears games this season feature an average total of 49.9 points, a number 6.4 points higher than Saturday's over/under.
+- The average total in Golden Bears games this season is 49.9, 6.4 points more than Saturday's over/under of 43.5.

-- The 43.5-point total for this game is 9.8 points below the 53.3 points per game average total in Cardinal games this season.
+- The 53.3 PPG average total in Cardinal games this season is 9.8 points more than this game's over/under.

 Cal Stats and Trends

-- The Golden Bears have been favored by 4 points or more four times this season and covered the spread in one of them.
+- This season, the Golden Bears have just one against the spread win in four games as a favorite of 5 points or more.

-- Cal's games this year have hit the over four times in nine opportunities (44.4%).
+- Cal's games this year have gone over the point total four times in nine opportunities (44.4%).

 - Cal is 2-1 against the spread and 2-1 overall this season when the team puts up more than 30.3 points.

-- This year, the Golden Bears have turned the ball over six times, while the Cardinal have forced six.
+- The Golden Bears have six giveaways this season, while the Cardinal have six takeaways .

 - Find the latest spread and moneyline odds for Cal at SISportsbook.